1 Legal and regulatory framework

 - proposes an institutional framework for a more coordinated regional approach to energy security management.

 1.5 Which national regulatory bodies are responsible for enforcing the applicable laws and regulations?
 What powers do they have?

-- negotiate and sign gas agreements on behalf of the state;
+- enter into agreements on behalf of the government; and

 1.6 What is the national regulators' general approach in regulating the oil and gas industry?